-Tori Sampson hails from Boston, MA.
-Her plays include If Pretty Hurts Ugly Must be a Muhfucka (Playwrights Horizons 2019), This Land Was Made (Vineyard Theater 2018), Cadillac Crew (Yale Repertory 2019), and Where Butterflies go in the Winter.
-Her plays have been developed at Great Plains Theatre Conference, Berkeley Repertory Theatre’s The Ground Floor residency program, Victory Gardens Theater’s IGNITION festival, Playwrights Foundation, and Ubuntu Theater Project.
-Tori is a 2017-18 Playwrights’ Center Jerome Fellow.
+Tori hails from Boston, MA.
+Her plays include If Pretty Hurts Ugly Must be a Muhfucka (Playwrights Horizons 2019) THIS LAND WAS MADE (Vineyard Theater 2018), CADILLAC CREW (Yale Repertory 2019), and Where Butterflies go in the Winter.
+Her plays have been developed at Great Plains National Theater Conference, Berkeley Repertory Theater’s The Ground Floor residency program, Victory Garden’s IGNITION festival, Playwrights Foundation and UBUNTU theater.
+Tori is a 2017-18 Playwright’s Center Jerome Fellow.
 Two of her plays appeared on the 2017 Kilroys List and she holds an Honorable Mention from the 2016 Relentless Award.
 She is the Kennedy Center’s 2016 Paula Vogel Playwright and second-place Lorraine Hansberry recipient.
-She is a 2017 finalist for the Alliance Theatre’s Kendeda Prize and a 2018 Susan Smith Blackburn Prize finalist.
+She is a 2017 finalist for the Alliance Theater’s Kendeda Prize and a 2018 Susan Smith Blackburn Prize finalist.

 This Land was Made set to premiere August 5th at the Ignition Festival of New Plays 2017.